chadulous/PixelVision8wiki/GameData_TheBios.md

 # The Bios

-Pixel Vision 8 uses a special bios.json file to store any changes made to the system by the user when running.
-When you shutdown PV8, it automatically updates the `bios.json` file to save any new changes.
-There are two bios files: one located in the executable’s directory and the other in the system’s shared data directory.
-The built-in Settings Tool will give you access to most of these properties but if you need to manually make changes, you should only do so in the `user-bios.json` file.
-You can find this file in the following locations based on the OS you are running Pixel Vision 8 on:
+The Pixel Vision Runners use a special `bios.json` file to configure itself when booting up.
+This file is located in the executable’s own directory.
+Any changes made to the Runner’s settings at run-time are stored in a separate file called `user-bios.json`.
+When you shutdown or close the Runner, it automatically writes any changes to the `bios.json` file.
+You can find the `user-bios.json` file in the following location based on your computer’s OS:

 <table>
   <tr>